Music Education Specialist

 Learn more about a Music Education Specialist degree and the variety of options available to you as a Piedmont student.

 Piedmont’s Education Specialist degree in music education offers a 30-hour / 10 course program that includes coursework in teaching principles (among other courses).
 It also includes advanced curriculum training to boost your leadership abilities.
-This advanced program will help you attain distinguished levels of both theory and practice and to take on roles such as director of music, department head, or curriculum coordinator.
+This advanced program will help you attain distinguished levels of both theory and practice and to take on roles such as director of music education, fine arts department head, or curriculum coordinator.
 Applicants must currently hold certification in Music Education (PK-12) in order to qualify for a certificate upgrade upon completion.

 Eligibility for application requires a master’s degree with a 3.5 cumulative GPA from an accredited college or university and two or more years of verified successful teaching experience at a public or a private school accredited by the Southern Association of Colleges and Schools (SACS) or the Georgia Accrediting Commission (GAC) at the Accredited With Quality (AWQ) or Accredited (ACC) level.